AlibabaCloudDocs/ecs/intl.en-US/Deployment & Maintenance/Cloud assistant/DevOps practice/Run Cloud Assistant commands as a regular user.md

     4. Configure the RAM role for the ECS instance.
 For more information, see [Bind an instance RAM role](/intl.en-US/Security/Instance RAM roles/Bind an instance RAM role.md).

 6. Create encryption parameters in OOS to manage the logon passwords for Windows instances.
-For more information, see[Manage encryption parameters]().

     **Note:** The encryption parameters must be located within the same region as the ECS instance.
 Otherwise, the logon password of the ECS instance cannot be hosted in OOS.